bnossum/midgetv/README.md

 Midgetv is non-pipelined and microcoded - it trades speed for size.
-The smallest possibly useful implementation requires around 256 SB_LUT4s and 4 EBRs (but still successfully executes all programs in the rv32i test suite).
+The smallest possibly useful implementation requires around 256 SB_LUT4s and 4 EBRs (but still successfully executes all programs in the rv32i test suite in simulation).
 The largest implementation currently require around 411 SB_LUT4s, 18 EBRs and 4 SPRAMS.
 Typical clock frequencies (worst case conditions):
  - ICE40HX1K: 65 MHz